 The numbers where access and service charges apply are those beginning 0843, 0844, 0845, 0870, 0871, 0872, 0873, 09, and 118.

-The 09 and 118 number ranges, as well as any 087 numbers with a service charge of 7p per minute (or a 7p fixed per-call charge) or higher, are regulated by Phone-paid Services Authority (all figures are inclusive of VAT).
+The Phone paid Services Authority (PSA) is appointed by Ofcom to carry out day-to-day operations for premium rate services, which includes the 09 and 118 number ranges, as well as any 087 numbers with a service charge of 7p per minute (or a 7p fixed per-call charge) or higher (all figures are inclusive of VAT).
+Further information about the PSA can be found at www.psauthority.org.uk